dotnet/docs/docs/devops/dotnet-cli-and-continuous-integration.md

 ---
 title: Use the .NET SDK in Continuous Integration (CI) environments
-description: Learn how to use the .NET SDK and its tools on the build server with continuous integration. ms.date: 07/13/2022
+description: Learn how to use the .NET SDK and its tools on a build server with continuous integration. ms.date: 07/13/2022
 ---

-# Use the .NET SDK in Continuous Integration (CI) environments
+# Use the .NET SDK in continuous integration (CI) environments

 This article outlines how to use the .NET SDK and its tools on a build server.
-The .NET toolset works both interactively, where a developer types commands at a command prompt, and automatically, where a Continuous Integration (CI) server runs a build script.
+The .NET toolset works both interactively, where a developer types commands at a command prompt, and automatically, where a continuous integration (CI) server runs a build script.
 The commands, options, inputs, and outputs are the same, and the only things you supply are a way to acquire the tooling and a system to build your app.
 This article focuses on scenarios of tool acquisition for CI with recommendations on how to design and structure your build scripts.

 ## Installation options for CI build servers

-If you're using GitHub, the installation is very straightforward.
+If you're using GitHub, the installation is straightforward.
 You can rely on GitHub Actions to install the .NET SDK in your workflow.
-The recommended way to install the .NET SDK in a workflow is with the `actions/setup-net-core-sdk`.
+The recommended way to install the .NET SDK in a workflow is with the `actions/setup-net-core-sdk` action.
 For more information, see the [Setup .NET Core SDK](https://github.com/marketplace/actions/setup-net-core-sdk) action in the GitHub marketplace.
 For examples of how this works, see [Quickstart: Create a build validation GitHub workflow](dotnet-build-github-action.md).

 ### Native installers